Sci-Fi Films of the 1930s

 The transformation transpires in a fascinating way, as he watches his reflection in the mirrors.
 Make-up appears on his face before the camera.
 The story is that they employed photographic filters, to at first hide the make-up, and gradually make it visible.
 His dental work and friseur all go to naught: he gets a big mouth full of big teeth, pointy ears, a pointy head, big nostrils, and finally, a new hair-do.

-The transformation greatly improves his mood, though: he becomes like a happy ape.
+The transformation greatly improves his mood: he becomes like a happy ape.
 One of the best scenes has him standing in the rain, enjoying it falling on his face.

 The Hyde character is, physically, even uglier than usual, and he’s very sensitive about it, being jealous of his “gentleman” self, who is pretty.

-The film employs lots of entertaining scene-change and lighting effects.
-A view through a round aperture tells us when we are seeing though someone’s eyes.
+The film uses several entertaining scene-change and lighting effects.
+A view through a round aperture tells us when we are seeing through someone’s eyes.

 See also the adaptations of 1929 and 1941.
-A comic adaptation The Nutty Professor appeared in 1963.
+A comic adaptation appeared in 1963.
 (If you see Jerry Lewis before seeing this film, it will ruin it for you.)
 A Russian adaptation appeared in 1985.

 Island of Lost Souls